weatherlink/v2-api/_pages/api-use-cases.md

 <a name="data-structure-type"></a>
 ## Identifying a type of data record

 When you query weather observation data the API response will include a `data_structure_type` field that identifies the type of the data record.
-Here's a truncated response from the `/current` Current Conditions API endpoint for an EnviroMonitor weather station.
+Here's a truncated response from the `/current` Current Conditions API endpoint for an EnviroMonitor weather station, showing two data sensors and one health sensor.

 ```json
 {